Resistance Test Devices

-SCHLEICH resistance testers SCHLEICH specialized designed specialized high-precision measurements of electrical resistance in windings, coils, and resistive elements.
-They are used wherever the quality and function of electrical components must be reliably evaluated—from manufacturing to maintenance.
+SCHLEICH resistance test devices are specialized for high-precision measurements of electrical resistances in windings, coils, and resistive elements.
+They are used wherever the quality and function of electrical components must be reliably evaluated – from manufacturing to maintenance.

-The resistance testers operate with precise current/voltage measurement and, if necessary, use four-wire technology Kelvin measurement) tospace even extremely small resistance values down to thespace .
-By eliminating line and contact resistance, four-wire technology enables four-wire technology results—even with very low-resistance test objects.
+The resistance test devices operate with precise current/voltage measurement and, if required, utilize four-wire technology (Kelvin measurement) to detect even extremely small resistance values down to the µΩ-space.
+By eliminating line and contact resistances, four-wire technology enables highly accurate results – even with very low-impedance devices under test.

-Since the resistance of copper windings changes depending on temperature, resistance testers feature temperature compensation.
-This function allows the measured values to be converted to reference temperatures (e.g., 20 °C) in accordance with standards.
-This enables reproducible and comparable measurement results, regardless of environmental influences.
+Since the resistance of copper windings changes depending on temperature, the resistance test devices feature temperature compensation.
+With this function, the measured values can be converted to reference temperatures (e.g., 20 °C) in accordance with standards.
+This allows for reproducible and comparable measurement results – independent of environmental influences.
 Various measurement methods are available for temperature measurement.

-- Wide measurement range: from a few µΩ to the kΩspace
+- Wide measurement range: from a few µΩ up to the kΩ-space

-- High accuracy thanks to four-wire technology temperature compensation
+- High accuracy through four-wire technology and temperature compensation

 - Fast and reproducible measurements